timsainb/vocalization-segmentation/README.md

 ### Parameters

 There are a whole bunch of different parameters for the two algorithms.
+You need to carefully set them to get the results you want.
 Here is a quick description of each:

 ```
 Arguments: